kisekae/UltraKiss/README.md

 **UltraKiss 4.0** is a new release to enable online browser operation of UltraKiss as a webswing server application.
 **UltraKiss 4.0.1** is a stability update to release 4.0 that resolves initial Webswing hang issues and corrects Portal delays for display of HTML images.
 **UltraKiss 4.0.2** is an update to release 4.0.1 that corrects a few minor issues related to Webswing operation.
-**UltraKiss 4.0.3** is an update to release 4.0.2 that improves Webswing logging and enables tutorial help access when creating new KiSS sets.
+**UltraKiss 4.0.3** is an update to release 4.0.2 that improves Webswing logging and corrects DirectKiss compatibility issues.

 ### How does it work?

 UltraKiss is a Java Desktop application.
-It is deployed on a cloud based web server that runs a demonstration version of Webswing.
+It is deployed on a web server that runs a demonstration version of Webswing.
 When you press the button above you will access this server.
 If the server is running you will receive a notice that it is starting the application.

 UltraKiss will launch.
 A window is shown that lists browser limitations.

 Use the **UltraKiss Portal** to show links to KiSS sets available on OtakuWorld and other sites on the Internet.
 You can also use the **File-Open** command to open and load KiSS files stored on your computer.

+Webswing applications like UltraKiSS that require high-performance, real-time interaction, may be less responsive due to rendering latency.
+For improved performance download and install UltraKiss from [Github](https://github.com/kisekae/UltraKiss/releases).

 ### Limitations